-To gain admission to the Master of Education in Literacy Studies program, students must have earned a bachelor’s degree with an overall GPA of 3.0 (on a 4.0 scale) from a college or university accredited by an agency recognized by the Council for Higher Education Accreditation.
+To gain admission to the Master of Education in Literacy Studies program, an applicant must hold a bachelor’s degree with from a college or university accredited by an agency recognized by the Council for Higher Education Accreditation with an overall GPA of 3.0 on a 4.0 scale.
+Students with a lower undergraduate grade point average may be reviewed for admission by program faculty.
 Successful candidates will have obtained their Initial Educator Licensure and have at least one year of teaching experience (PK-12).
-Applications will be reviewed by the Admissions Review Committee, a committee within the Wiggins School of Education, who will determine student acceptance.

 Additionally, students will be required to submit a portfolio of materials including the following:

-- Professional resume (with at least one year teaching experience PK-12)
+- Professional resume (demonstrating completion of at least one year teaching in a PK-12 classroom)

 - Two professional letters of recommendation (one letter of recommendation must be from the applicant’s principal/assistant principal)